magento/devdocs/src/guides/v2.4/graphql/tutorials/inventory/isp-customer-token.md

   - Integration
 ---

 This step generates an authentication token for the customer defined in the [Order Processing with Inventory Management]({{page.baseurl}}/rest/tutorials/inventory/index.html) tutorial.
-This customer was created from the `us` store view.
-You must specify this view in the request header.

 Use the `generateCustomerToken` mutation to generate the token.
 You must include the customer's email and password as input.